jahpgm/tserver/README.md

 Simple Node.js http server...just used for lightweight development purposes.

 ## Install/Run
-* Global - npm install -g pgmjah-tserverw ill install as a global node program.
-To run: tserver config.json
+* Global - npm install -g pgmjah-tserver will install as a global node program.
+To run: tserver config.json (will default to current working dir as webRoot).
 * Local - npm install pgmjah-tserver.
 To run node test.server.js config.json

 ***Note: If you run tserver without a config file, the server will use the current working directory (cwd) as the app root, and listen on port 8000.***